 The course is taken S/U (satisfactory/unsatisfactory).
-In order to pass (S), you must earn 43 of 61 possible points.
+In order to pass (S), you must earn 42 of 59 possible points.
 Failing the course is potentially very costly.
 If you do not pass the course, the Grad Division rule is that you can not receive another teaching appointment and associated fee waiver until the semester after you successfully complete a course numbered 375.

-Activity Points Possible per instance Total possible points Comments Attendance 2 points per two- hour session 20 points (~30%) Tardy Penalty : more than 5 minutes late, max of 1 attendance point for the day; more than 50 minutes late, 0 attendance points Implication: set the alarm early enough so you arrive & get your free bagel by 8:10 Unapproved absences Penalty : not only do you not earn the attendance points for that day, you also lose 5 points Implication: get your absences approved by emailing Marty before class with the info.
+Activity Points Possible per instance Total possible points Comments Attendance 2 points per two- hour session 20 points (~30%) The optional session on parenting earns no points.
+Tardy Penalty : more than 5 minutes late, max of 1 attendance point for the day; more than 50 minutes late, 0 attendance points Implication: set the alarm early enough so you arrive & get your free bagel by 8:10 Unapproved absences Penalty : not only do you not earn the attendance points for that day, you also lose 5 points Implication: get your absences approved by emailing Marty before class with the info.
 Two-minute papers 1 point per paper 9 points (~15%) These are graded 0 / 1 based on effort.
 It will be difficult to receive a 0, though not impossible.
 Assignments 2 points each 24 points (~40%) These will be graded 0 / 1 / 2.
 Late assignments (up to 2 weeks) lose 1 point.
 If an assignment is more than 2 weeks late, it receives 0.
-Videotaping 8 points 8 points (~12%) Get taped and watch the tape with the GSI = 8 points.
+Videotaping 8 points 8 points (~12%) Get taped and watch the tape with the $GSI = 8$ points.
 Don't get taped = 0 points.
 Get taped but don't review the tape = 2 points Students not teaching will instead write reflections after observing two different instructors.
 Check with Prof. Olney.
 Total 61 points

-Earn 43 - 61 points = pass (S) Earn 0 - 42 points = don't pass (U)
+Earn 42 - 59 points = pass (S) Earn 0 - 41 points = don't pass (U)